Østmarka

 About Østmarka

-Ostmarka National Park protects a forested wilderness area immediately east of Oslo, Norway's capital, covering approximately 54 square kilometers of boreal forest, lakes, mires, and rocky terrain in the border area between Oslo and Viken counties.
-Established in 2024 as one of Norway's newest national parks, Ostmarka preserves a significant tract of forest ecosystem within the greater Oslo metropolitan area, providing both biodiversity conservation and vital recreational access for the city's 1.5 million residents.
-The park's creation fulfilled decades of environmental campaigning to permanently protect this forest from development and intensive forestry operations.
+Østmarka National Park protects a forested wilderness area immediately east of Oslo, Norway’s capital, covering approximately 54 square kilometres of boreal forest, lakes, mires, and rocky terrain in the border area between Oslo municipality and surrounding Akershus communities.
+[1] Established on 10 November 2023 as Norway’s newest national park, Østmarka preserves a significant tract of forest ecosystem within the greater Oslo metropolitan area, providing both biodiversity conservation and vital recreational access for the city’s residents.
+[1] The park’s creation fulfilled decades of environmental campaigning to permanently protect this forest from development and intensive forestry operations.

 Wildlife Ecosystems

-The park's mature forests support populations of moose, roe deer, red fox, badger, and pine marten, along with occasional visits by lynx from surrounding areas and a growing beaver population along the waterways.
-The avifauna includes black woodpecker, three-toed woodpecker, goshawk, and various owl species dependent on old-growth forest habitat, while the park's lakes and wetlands support breeding populations of common loon, goldeneye, and various waders.
-The diverse invertebrate fauna includes numerous old-growth forest indicator species of beetles, fungi, and lichens that require the deadwood-rich environments preserved in the park's unmanaged forest areas.
+The park’s mature forests support populations of moose, roe deer, red fox, badger, and pine marten, along with a resident wolf pack that has been present since 2012 and occasional visits by lynx from surrounding areas.
+[1] Beavers have expanded along the park’s waterways.
+The avifauna includes black woodpecker, three-toed woodpecker, goshawk, and various owl species dependent on old-growth forest habitat, while the park’s lakes and wetlands support breeding populations of common loon, goldeneye, and various waders.
+The diverse invertebrate fauna includes numerous old-growth forest indicator species of beetles, fungi, and lichens that require the deadwood-rich environments preserved in the park’s unmanaged forest areas.

 Flora Ecosystems